-Daily visible emission inspections are conducted on the ash handling dust collectors, during periods of dry handling system equipment operation.
-Proper operation is defined as no visible emissions.

-• If any visible emissions from a pollution control device are observed, appropriate actions will be taken immediately to stop emissions.
+- Daily visible emission inspections are conducted on the ash handling dust collectors, during periods of dry handling system equipment operation.
+Proper operation is defined as no visible emissions. - If any visible emissions from a pollution control device are observed, appropriate actions will be taken immediately to stop emissions.
 If emissions from the pollution control device cannot be eliminated, the malfunctioning equipment will be removed from service immediately and a maintenance notification shall be submitted for repairs.
 The above actions shall be recorded in the Operations Log and notice sent to the FDPC.

-The byproduct handling dust collector differential pressures and pressure tap readings are logged into the plant Data Control System (DCS), with alarm set-points programmed to alert operators if pressure is too high.

-• If a pollution control device is operating outside of the normal differential pressure range, a repair action is initiated by submitting a maintenance notification to the Production Supervisor.
-The pollution control device shall be restored to normal operation as soon as possible.

-The site maintains necessary spare parts on site for routine repairs of the control and monitoring equipment.

-Daily, active landfill areas are visually inspected for drying and water is applied as needed if surface drying is evident.

-A fugitive dust record is maintained that includes events such as visible emissions observed reaching the site boundary, as well as the suspended activities due to fugitive dust emissions issues.
-The date, cause, and corrective action taken shall be logged relative to suspended activities.

-Fugitive dust control techniques and/or activities which are used for any of the various site activities to control fugitive dust are documented.
+- The byproduct handling dust collector differential pressures and pressure tap readings are logged into the plant Data Control System (DCS), with alarm set-points programmed to alert operators if pressure is too high. - If a pollution control device is operating outside of the normal differential pressure range, a repair action is initiated by submitting a maintenance notification to the Production Supervisor.
+The pollution control device shall be restored to normal operation as soon as possible. - The site maintains necessary spare parts on site for routine repairs of the control and monitoring equipment. - Daily, active landfill areas are visually inspected for drying, and water is applied as needed if surface drying is evident.
+In addition to a tank truck, an irrigation system became available October 2021 to cover active portions or other exposed areas of the landfill. - A fugitive dust record is maintained that includes events such as visible emissions observed reaching the site boundary, as well as the suspended activities due to fugitive dust emissions issues.
+At least two rounds daily are completed by a shift supervisor on weekdays and 1-2 rounds per shift are completed on weekend by security.
+The date, cause, and corrective action taken shall be logged relative to suspended activities. - Fugitive dust control techniques and/or activities which are used for any of the various site activities to control fugitive dust are documented.